wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 Display featured posts, custom menus, html content and more within a single dynamic sidebar that can be customized on a per-page basis or globally.

 == Description ==

+Why use IntelliWidget instead of other Featured Post plugins?

+* Quick Setup
+* No new sidebars necessary--uses the sidebars you already have
+* Displays custom page settings if they exist, main widget if they don't
+* Use as many variations on a single page as you wish
+* Saves time and leaves a small footprint
+* One lightweight CSS script and no additional JavaScript
+* One widget - hundreds of uses
+* Create your own templates or use ours
+* Set up one page and reuse on other pages
+* No new database tables
+* Clean uninstall
+* Keep using all your other widgets
+* Won't hijack your site--use only the features you need

 IntelliWidget eliminates the need for multiple sidebars to accommodate page-specific content.
 Instead, you use one set of dynamic sidebars, load a few IntelliWidgets and then customize on a per-page basis.
 If you don’t customize a page, the default widget (the one you configured on the widgets page) displays instead.